lottt105/SmartFarm/README.md

 # SmartFarm
-Collect data with arduino
-Use the collected data to compare mango farm and coffee farm in Vietnam
+Collect data with arduino.
+Use the collected data to compare mango farm and coffee farm in Vietnam.